- Associate Professor of History

 - Fulbright Presentation

-Currently serving as Associate Professor of history at Howard University, Professor Toungara is an Africanist scholar who offers courses on West Africa, the African Diaspora and Women in Africa.
-Her research interests include West African intellectual history, indigenous thought, precolonial state formation, political culture and democratization within francophone African nations, with particular emphasis on Côte d'Ivoire.
-She has carried out archival research in several countries, including France (Colonial Archives at Aix-en-Provence), Senegal (National Archives and French West Africa Archives), Mali (National Archives) and Côte d'Ivoire (National Archives of Côte d'Ivoire, and holdings at the Ministry of Women's Condition, the National Assembly and Odienne Prefecture).
-In pursuing her interest in indigenous ideologies and the cultural foundations of contemporary African politics, Professor Toungara has collected hundreds of hours of oral testimonies in Senegal and Côte d'Ivoire.
-She is the recipient of study and research awards from the Ford Foundation Doctoral Fellowship, the National Endowment for the Humanities, Fulbright-Hays Program, Ministry of National Education of Côte d'Ivoire, Carter G. Woodson Institute, University of Virginia, the West African Research Association, and Howard University.
+Professor Toungara is an Africanist scholar who offers courses on West Africa, the African Diaspora and Women in Africa at Howard University.
+She also served as Assistant Provost for International Programs for three years, in addition to teaching at the National University of Côte d’Ivoire and the University of Virginia.
+Her research interests include West African intellectual history, indigenous thought, pre-colonial state formation, political culture and democratization within francophone African nations, with particular emphasis on Côte d'Ivoire.
+In pursuing her interest in indigenous ideologies and the cultural foundations of contemporary African politics, Professor Toungara has collected hundreds of hours of oral testimonies in Senegal and Côte d'Ivoire, funded by a Fulbright-Hays Program.
+She is also the recipient of study and research awards from the Ford Foundation Doctoral Fellowship, the National Endowment for the Humanities, Ministry of National Education of Côte d'Ivoire, Carter G. Woodson Institute, University of Virginia, the West African Research Association, and Howard University.